Tricks of the trade

 An absolute must venturing into this new hairy world is beard oil.
 Simply put, new growth can be an itchy experience, and many a man has opted to just shave it all off to stop the madness of the itch, but what these men didn’t know – and didn’t use – was beard oil!
 Our beard oil is created specifically to stop the itch.
 On top of that, but equally important, these specifically chosen oils stimulate hair growth, strengthens your hair and prevents hair breakage, moisturises your skin and hair and so much more!
 Apply a few drops after in the morning and night, preferably after a shower to encourage absorption of the oils.
 You’ll notice the difference in days!

-Our beard oil is water soluble, so rinsing it off in the shower works well….but we do recommend you use our beard shampoo every three to four days to avoid build-up of beard and natural oils, and of course daily pollutants and the unavoidable food and drink particles getting stuck in your facial hair.
+Our beard oil is water soluble, so rinsing it off in the shower works well, but we do recommend you use our beard shampoo every three to four days to avoid build-up of beard and natural oils, and of course daily pollutants and the unavoidable food and drink particles getting stuck in your facial hair.
 Our shampoo is natural and free of harmful chemicals that dry out your hair and skin, and full of moisturises and oils to encourage hair growth and promote healthy, shiny hair!

-Finally, you’ll need a comb or boar bristle brush for when you’re beard gets long enough.
+Finally, you’ll need a comb or a boar bristle brush for when your beard gets long enough.
 We highly recommend a wooden comb – it doesn’t damage your skull and hair, nor do they snag and break your hair like metal or plastic ones, and they help distribute both your natural and added oils throughout your beard, from root to tip.

 That’s all you really need to know at this stage.
-When you get past the “newbie” stage, you’ll need to know about trimming and other styling tips, beard styles, beard balms and if you’ve decided to impress with along mo, you’ll definitely want to read our section on moustache wax!
+When you get past the “newbie” stage, you’ll need to know about trimming and other styling tips, beard styles, beard balms and if you’ve decided to impress with a long mo, you’ll definitely want to read our section on moustache wax!

 Head over to our Bearding Products page, click on individual items for more product info and how to’s.